Subway surfer dies after falling from top of train in NYC - NewsBreak

 The man’s identity was not immediately released, pending family notification.

-The investigation remains ongoing, according to police.Driver killed after piece of metal falls from dump truck, pierces windshield
+The investigation remains ongoing, according to police.Police arrest boy, 14, suspected in string of sucker-punch attacks

 As a result of the accident, service on the city’s J line was impacted for several hours early Saturday morning, but normal service resumed around 6:45 a.m., according to NYC Transit.